R Street Institute: Policy areas

-The R Street Institute cites its major areas of operation as domestic policy challenges involving regulation, public health, environmental policy, entitlement reform, social security reform, criminal justice, cybersecurity, and the United States federal budget.
+The R Street Institute cites its major areas of operation as domestic policy challenges involving regulation, public health, environmental policy, entitlement reform, social security reform, criminal justice, cybersecurity, and the federal budget.
 The institute is known within the insurance community for its work on catastrophe insurance issues, including through its role as a member of the SmarterSafer.org coalition, a "diverse chorus of voices united in favor of environmentally responsible, fiscally sound approaches to natural catastrophe policy that promote public safety."
-In addition to R Street, SmarterSafer includes environmental organizations like American Rivers and the National Wildlife Federation, taxpayer groups like Taxpayers for Common Sense and the National Taxpayers Union, and insurance companies Allianz, Chubb Corp., Liberty Mutual, USAA and Swiss Re.
+In addition to R Street, SmarterSafer includes environmental organizations like American Rivers and the National Wildlife Federation; taxpayer groups like Taxpayers for Common Sense and the National Taxpayers Union; and insurance companies Allianz, Chubb Corp., Liberty Mutual, USAA, and Swiss Re.

-The institute's flagship publication, initiated while still a part of Heartland, is an annual Insurance Regulation Report Card, a state-by-state study of the U.S. insurance regulatory system, examining which states are doing the best job of regulating insurance through limited, effective and efficient government.
-The 2012 report card measured states on 14 variables, including the concentration of home and auto insurance markets and relative size of residual markets; the effectiveness of state solvency and fraud regulation; the transparency and politicization of insurance regulation; the tax and fee burden placed on insurance markets and the proportion of fees used to support insurance regulation; and the relative freedom granted to insurers to set risk-based rates, including through the use of credit and territorial information.
-Vermont was judged to have the best environment for insurance regulation, while Florida, the lone state to earn an F grade, was judged to have the worst.
+The institute's flagship publication, initiated while it was still a part of Heartland, is an annual Insurance Regulation Report Card, a state-by-state study of the United States insurance regulatory system, examining which states are doing the best job of regulating insurance through limited, effective and efficient government.
+The 2012 report card measured states on 14 variables, including the concentration of home and auto insurance markets and the relative size of residual markets; the effectiveness of state solvency and fraud regulation; the transparency and politicization of insurance regulation; the tax and fee burden placed on insurance markets and the proportion of fees used to support insurance regulation; and the relative freedom granted to insurers to set risk-based rates, including through the use of credit and territorial information.
+Vermont was judged to have the best environment for insurance regulation, and Florida, the lone state to earn an F grade, was judged to have the worst.

 The institute has also worked on environmental projects, including co-sponsoring the annual Green Scissors report with Friends of the Earth and Taxpayers for Common Sense.
 The 2012 report recommended nearly $700 billion in cuts to wasteful and environmentally harmful federal spending.
-In 2016, Green Scissors released an online database identifying over $250 billion of what they characterized as wasteful federal subsidies that were directed to polluting industries, "including more than 70 spending programs and tax expenditures that could be cut from the federal budget simultaneously to save tax dollars and improve the environment."
+In 2016, Green Scissors released an online database identifying over $250 billion of what it characterized as wasteful federal subsidies that were directed to polluting industries, "including more than 70 spending programs and tax expenditures that could be cut from the federal budget simultaneously to save tax dollars and improve the environment."
 The institute has also published papers advocating linking the Federal Crop Insurance program to conservation compliance standards and withholding state insurance subsidies in coastal regions of Florida.

 In addition to its insurance and environmental work, R Street has published research on member business lending by credit unions, tobacco harm reduction and tax reform.
 National security is a topic of the subject's interest mainly as cybersecurity and emerging threats policy research.